MAECProject/MAECProject.github.io/documentation/faqs/index.md

 <li>A zipped bundle to support local development, with local references and including copies of all imported or utilized schemas.</li>
 <li>A zipped bundle to support development with Internet access, with only remote references to imported schemas.</li>
 </ol>
-Additionally, a version is hosted on the [MAEC Legacy Website](https://maec.mitre.org/language/version4.1/) to enable validation.

 ### <a name="c"></a> Using MAEC
 Some of the FAQs in this section are somewhat technical in nature.
 Please refer to the [MAEC Language Specifications](/documentation/specs/) for further information.